EC-Release/sdk/news/weekly.md

 #### Customer Engagement:
 1. today's call did not go as planned as the attendee gave no show.

+#### EC 2.x
+1. [DTEC-186](https://ge-dw.aha.io/features/DTEC-186) Continue SDC Training series on daily basis.
+Document/KT the usage of SDC/Unified WebApp APIs by the demo of ML Portal & EC Portal integrations.
+(Team)
+2. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
+(Puja)
+3. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+(Puja)

 ### EC Team Update (2021.10.20)
 #### Ops Supports:
 1. Ops continues struggling in several service updated, regardless the [preliminary progress on the documentation](https://github.build.ge.com/digital-connect-devops/ec-ccl-214-migration) we have supported, there is no documentation effort done.
 The project labeled **Perceptive Prod EC Issue** is another example in repeating the effort over [the similar issue](https://spo-mydrive.ge.com/:o:/g/personal/212359746_ge_com/ElLLpJEbi2xLlVPDDxLUke4BhQw5Sd5XcBwlUTt4e4q1tg?e=WydGBg)
 2. The support priority resulting in the product team had to cancel the SDC occurence series and push back key deliverables.

+#### EC 2.x
+1. [DTEC-179](https://ge-dw.aha.io/features/DTEC-179) Integrate ML API Endpoint with UI, so that the user can upload EC Service Logs from UI.
+(Puja)
+2. [DTEC-180](https://ge-dw.aha.io/features/DTEC-180) Containerize the ML-Portal as a single app with ML-API Endpoint being embedded in UI to make it more user-friendly, so that the users can use a single endpoint to access the api-endpoint as well as the UI.
+(Puja)

 ### EC Team Update (2021.10.19)